danparnella/demo-profile/README.md

 - background and profile photos
 - name, location, birthday, relationship user (or single)
 - whether it's your own profile or someone else's
-- if someone else's, whether you've sent a request, are awaiting a response, have not interacted before or are friends already and a random starting page of Marvel characters with pagination for more.
+- if someone else's, whether you've sent a request, are awaiting a response, have not interacted before or are friends already<br>
+and a random starting page of Marvel characters with pagination for more.

 **Available interactions:**